JackTheSparow/PsychoSploit/README.md

 This script is coded in python3.
 There is also a requirements.txt in the most updated version of "PsychoSploit" V 1.1

-to install and make sure that the script runs well make sure you install with the following!
+to install and make sure that the script runs well; also make sure you install it with the following command:

 python3 -m pip install -r requirements.txt  !!

 NOW HAD A PRIVESC SECTION!

-the privesc section talks about what privesc is and how it can be acomplished id different ways!
+The privesc section talks about what privesc is and how it can be acomplished in different ways!

-i will leave my Buymeacoffee and my paypal below all of the donations i will recieve will do twords funding my projects to have better equipment to make better programs for you!
+I have left my Buymeacoffee and Paypal account link below, all the donations will be used for funding further projects and to have better equipments to make programs better for you!

 https://www.buymeacoffee.com/PsychoCoder